renderpci/dedalo/docs/update/update_from_v5.md

     ![Ok button in bottom script](assets/20230403_171425_update_data2.png){: .large}

     Wait until you see the ok, this process could be long.

+    !!!
+Note
+        The update process will review all records in your database, if your project is a large dataset and you have millions of records in activity or time machine, the update will need time and RAM.
+        In large project PHP can exhausted at any time, to avoid it, we recommend to change the `memory_limit` in php.ini to -1 (to use all available memory).

 11. Run the tool register.